PiForUAll/prjctanlog/README.md

-# prjctanlog
+# Toma TV for Wii
-Project Analog was made to revive the TV no Tomo/TV Friend Channel
+Toma TV for Wii was made to revive the TV no Tomo/TV Friend Channel

 # Discord
 https://discord.gg/vpdXsEYj